Set Current Location

 Augen Gallery is a smaller shop carrying fine art created by both local artists and well-known national and international artists in a very non-traditional setting.
 Owner Bob Kochs is friendly and talkative and is willing to share his immense knowledge about the work he carries in his gallery and any other subject of interest.
 All the pieces here are artfully displayed, yet the environment remains casual.
 It is the perfect place for browsing on a leisurely day.

 Disjecta has transformed the defunct bowling alley at North Interstate Avenue into a fabulous center for contemporary performing and visual arts.
-The center encompasses artists studios, exhibition space, an indoor performance venue, and outdoor space for performances and installation-based exhibitions.
+The center encompasses artists' studios, exhibition space, an indoor performance venue, and outdoor space for performances and installation-based exhibitions.
 Through the support and organization of various programs that encourage collaboration between artists and interaction with audiences, the center has created a veritable haven for the contemporary arts in Portland.
 Disjecta features exhibitions and performances showcasing local and national artists, both established and newcomers.
-Admission to the galleries and art exhibitions incurs no cost, however ticket purchase may be required for performances and special events.